ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ## Error code 112

-If there is an erro code 12 it means that the data volume is full and it can not start the isisicp program.
+If there is an error code 112 reported in the log it means that the disk (data volume) is full and it can not start the isisicp program.